KaraboM20/foodify-app-project-by-MmakoKay/README.md

 ## Tech Stack
 - **Frontend**: React (Create React App) for a dynamic, responsive UI.
 - **Backend**: Express.js with MongoDB for storing and serving recipes.
-- **Deployment**: Netlify with serverless functions for hosting and API access.
 - **Database**: MongoDB Atlas for cloud-based recipe storage.